Penguin Classics: Bibliography

 No definitive bibliography of Penguin Classics has yet been published, although several partial bibliographies have been issued.
 The earliest come from the Penguin Catalogues, published annually covering in-print editions.
 The 1963 catalogue, for example, lists 97 titles, although by then the series overall had produced 118 volumes.
 In the 1980s Penguin (UK) began publishing discrete catalogues of its Classics and Twentieth Century Classics series, listing all the titles then available in the UK (with prices in sterling).

 The Penguin Collectors' Society have published two bibliographies of the early, pre-ISBN (referred to as 'L') editions: firstly in 1994, with an update in 2008.

 Also in 2008, Penguin Books USA published a complete annotated listing of all Penguin Classics titles in a single paperback volume in the style of its Penguin Classics books.
 The list organises the collection multiple times: alphabetically by author, subject categories, authors by region, and a complete alphabetic title index.
 This compiled listing indicates there are over 1,300 titles, and more to be published.
 The final print version of this listing was issued in 2012, however a copy of the 2016 listing remains available on the Penguin website.

 In 2018 Penguin published The Penguin Classics Book, a celebratory survey of the volumes currently in print, listing works by author location and chronologically from antiquity to World War I. It includes an appendix with a selection of out-of-print titles.
+This book was edited by Henry Eliot.

 In 2005, an incomplete collection of books in the series was sold on Amazon.com as "The Penguin Classics Library Complete Collection".
 In 2005, the collection consisted of 1,082 different books (in multiple editions) and cost US$7,989.50.
 The collection weighed about 750 pounds (340 kg) and took about 77 linear feet (23.5 m) of shelf space; laid end-to-end the books would reach about 630 feet (192 m).

 A feature of the World's Biggest Bookstore in Toronto, Ontario, from its inception in the 1970s, and for years thereafter, was that it stocked all of the Penguin Classics titles.
 The upper section of the second floor of the store was dedicated to Penguin exclusively.